 Church Farm is first recorded in 1288, with the present building ( built c.
 1548) located almost in the centre of the village.
 The farm was owned and run by the Marchant family from 1903.
 It provided milk from the dairy and work for the villagers, most of whom were employed in agriculture.
 Church Farm became a restaurant during the 1980s and was well known under the name of Corrin’s and then Sillett’s, but after changing ownership in 2005 it reverted to its original name of Church Farm.

-This and other properties in the parish are listed buildings and brief details of their listing can be found on this website.
+This and a number of other properties in the parish are listed buildings and brief details of their listing can be found on this website.

 In 1300, Edward 1 stayed at the Priory in Lewes.
 Thirty-eight years earlier, his father had suffered a crushing defeat there at the hands of Simon de Montfort.
 With his court entourage, it is believed that he then progressed past Firle and through Alciston and Selmeston on his way to Michelham Priory.
 There have been no subsequent royal visits!